mohammedfahadnyc/Xylophone-App/README.md

 Create the next hypnotising symphony with this xylophone app !
+Make sure your audio is on before playing the demo video to experience the app better.

 https://user-images.githubusercontent.com/54411378/138652616-2694b6ea-0ebe-4382-b4e1-1b4688470caf.mov